TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 - **Packet Rate**: the total number of uplink and downlink data packets forwarded by the gateway per second.

 The data can be sorted by column names and filtered by column values.

+### Application Overview

+The application overview consists of the following panels:

+**Applications active** - a bar chart that visualizes the number of applications with a device that has connected to the network in the selected period, either in the last hour, week, or day.

+**Application statistics** - a table layout that displays the **Application ID**, **Active Devices**, and **Average Packet Error Rate** of all the applications on the network in the selected period.

+The following is a brief description of each column in the table:

+- **Application ID**: displays application IDs of all the applications on the network.
+- **Active Devices**: the number of devices in the application which have uplinked in the **last hour**.
+- **Average Packet Error Rate**: this is calculated by comparing the number of seen frames to the total number of possible frames.

+### End Device Overview

+The end device overview consists of the following panels:

+**End devices active** - a bar chart that visualizes the number of devices that have connected to the network in the selected period, either in the last hour, week, or day.

+**End device statistics** - a table layout that displays the **End Device ID**, **Application ID**, **Last Seen**, and **Last Packet Error Rate** of all the devices on the network in the selected period.

+The following is a brief description of each column in the table:

+- **End Device ID**: displays IDs of all the end devices on the network.
+- **Application ID**: displays the application ID for each device.
+- **Last Seen**: displays when the device last uplinked.
+- **Last Packet Error Rate**: .

 ## Gateway Details Dashboard
 The Gateway Details dashboard visualizes detailed insight into gateway statistics in the selected time period.